Quercus berberidifolia SBH 7197

 x Fatshedera lizei 'Aureovariegata'

-The classic variegated form of this cross between Fatsia japonica and Hedera helix.
+The classic variegated form of this cross between Fatsia japonica and Hedera hibernica.
 Leaves are splashed golden, light green, and deep green on upright stems eventually clambering up to a 6-8 ft, viney shrub or mounding as a large-scale ground cover.
 Part shade to deep shade is best with consistent summer moisture.
 Frost hardy to 10f or a bit lower, USDA zone 8 or upper zone 7.

 x Fatshedera lizei 'Curly'curly aralia ivy